 - 1. Compile the Java source files.

 - 2. Package the resulting class files and the resource file together in a JAR file.

 - 3. Add the JAR file to the classpath.

+- 4. Enable the standard metadata extraction facility as described in section 6.1.

-- 4. Restart the Content Engine.
+- 5. Restart the Content Engine.